marmetodevelopers/component-tailwind-mobile-bottom-navigation/README.md

 ## Features

- - Feature 1 [*Example: Option to show / hide slider dots*]
+ - Feature 1 Option to show/hide the text under the icon
- - Feature 2 [*Example: Option to switch layout grid / slider*]
+ - Feature 2 Block options to have mobile navigation block title and svg
- - Feature 3 [*Example: Option to customise rating stars*]
+ - Feature 3 Block option to choose the in-built mobile navigation block functionality from open the menu drawer, open the cart drawer, open search, open account page, redirection or none!
+ - Feature 4 Block option to provide a redirection link if the functionality choosen is redirection.

 ## Dependencies

- - Dependency 1 [*Example: Splide slider (https://splidejs.com/)*]
- - Dependency 2 [*Example: Animate CSS (https://animate.style/)*]
+ - Dependency 1 Tailwind CSS (v3.4.3)
- - Dependency 3 [*Example: Google sheet API Key*]

 ## Implementation Steps

  - ### Step 1:
-   Navigate to `theme.liquid` file under Layout folder
+   Add a new section file under the sections folder and copy/paste the code from 'mobile-bottom-navigation.liquid'

   - ### Step 2:
-	 Add the below code / Copy the code from `src` folder and paste it in `theme.liquid` file just above closing of `</body>` tag
+    Add a new snippet file under the snippets folder and copy/paste the code from 'skeleton-icons.liquid' for respective placeholder svgs

+  - ### Step 3:
+    Add a new js file under the assets folder and copy/paste the code from 'mobile-bottom-navigation.js'

+ - ### Step 4:
+    Add a new section file under the sections folder and copy/paste the code from 'mob-nav-cart-icon-bubble.liquid' (This section is for the dynamic cart icon bubble using section rendering api when a product gets added to cart)

+ - ### Step 5:
+    global.js - Add line no. 490 in your HeaderDrawer custom element (inside the constructor) present in your dawn/skeleton global.js file!
+(This is done for the open menu drawer functionality)

+ - ### Step 6:
+    cart-drawer.js - Only add the lines with comments to your existing dawn/skeleton's CartDrawer custom element! specifically line 14, line 30 to 33, line 112 to 114, line 143 to 147.
+(This is done for the open cart drawer functionality and dynamic cart icon bubble)

+ - ### Step 7:
+    Ensure that tailwind css has been installed in your theme for this version of mobile bottom navigation to works!

 # Important Notes

 >  - The component employs its own styling for the grid system.
 For further optimization, consider using the classes provided by the
 > theme.
->  - The component utilizes the splide.js slider.
-If your theme already includes a different slider library, you should consider using that to
-> maintain consistency.